Can I Actually Resolve My State Tax Debt?

 Filing your taxes when you expect a hefty refund is a great feeling.
 What are you going to do with that money you’ll get back?

-On the flip side, filing your taxes when you owe money to the state – especially over a period of several years – can be incredibly stressful and complicated.
+On the flip side, filing your taxes when you owe money to the state – especially over a period of several years – can be an incredibly stressful and complicated process.
 Then the question is, can you resolve your tax debt and lighten that financial load?